adipati27ma/json-server-practice/README.md

 ### Run JSON Server (on localhost)

-Just simply run this command below on terminal :<br>
+Just simply run this command below on terminal (inside the root folder of this project) :<br>
 `npx json-server --watch data/db.json --port 8000`